How does Mrs. Maisel look so marvelous? The design dream team shares secrets

 No one's happier to see these modern-day Midges than Donna Zakowska, lead costume designer for the hit Amazon Prime show about a stylish young 1950s New York housewife who discovers a talent for stand-up comedy and boldly chases her dreams.

-"It's sort of amazing," Zakowska says over the phone from New York during a break from a long day of filming season 3.
-"I'm happy that this clothing has somehow found its way into contemporary vocabulary and that there are a lot of young women who are excited about creating this image for themselves.
+"It's sort of amazing," Zakowska says over the phone from New York during a break from a long day of filming season 3, which premieres Dec.
+6. "I'm happy that this clothing has somehow found its way into contemporary vocabulary and that there are a lot of young women who are excited about creating this image for themselves.
 That's a great compliment when clothing goes beyond just the show or the movie."

 Midge and the rest of the cast may look effortlessly marvelous, but they don't just roll out of their Upper East Side beds that way.
 I spoke with three Emmy-nominated members of the show's creative team -- Zakowska; Jerry DeCarlo, head of the hair department; and makeup head Patricia Regan -- about what it takes to bring 1950s New York and the show's colorful characters to life in such vibrant detail.